-NATIVE AMERICAN MINISTRIES SUNDAY THE WAY LITURGY FOR MAY 5, 2019 For thousands of years, the space where we prayerfully gather today was under the care of the SPECIFY THE NATIVE PEOPLE WHO ORIGINALLY LIVED WHERE YOUR CHURCH IS (for example: the Wappinger people, specifically the Kitchewan tribe).
+For thousands of years, the space where we prayerfully gather today was under the care of the SPECIFI THE NATIVE PEOPLE WHO ORIGINALLY LIVED WHERE YOUR CHURCH IS (for example: the Wappinge pecifically the Kitchewan tribe).
 Their presence in this region is remembered and woven into the history of our community.
 On this Native American Ministries Sunday and every day, we are encouraged to be mindful of healing past harms while moving forward with awareness and respect, celebrating and embracing the contributions of First Americans.

+INVOCATION

+Divine Creator.

-INVOCATION Divine Creator, Thank you for turning our mourning into dancing, Our weeping into joy.
-Open our so your Spirit As we worship you.
-Open our eyes to experience the risen Christ in new ways that nourish us and make us instruments to share your love and grace with everyone.
-In the name of the One whose way we follow, Amen.
-Open Hearts.
-Open Minds.
-Open Doors.
-The people of The United Methodist Church® CALL TO WORSHIP Christ the Lord is risen today!
+Thank you for turning our mourning into dancing, Our weeping into joy.

+Open us to your Spirit As we worship you.

+Open our eyes to experience the risen Christ in new ways that nourish us and make us to share your love and grace with everyone.
+In the name of the One whose way we follow.
+CALL TO WORSHIP Christ the Lord is risen today!
 Alleluia!

-We gather in the name of the resurrected Lord Jesus.
-We sing praises to God and give thanks.
-We gather in celebration of Native American United Methodists recognizing that weeping may linger for the night, But joy comes with the morning.
+We gather in the name of the resurrected THE WAY We sing praises to God and give thanks We gather in celebration of Native American United Methodists recognizing that weeping may linger for the night, But joy comes with the morning.
 Through our connections through Christ, God is turning our mourning into dancing nd clothing us with joy.
 God of joy, we give thanks to you forever!
 Christ the Lord is risen today!
 Alleluia!

-HYMN: "AMAZING GRACE" UMH 378 verse1, Cherokee, verse 2, Creek, verse 3 PRAYER FOR FORGIVENESS
+HYMN: "AMAZING GRACE" UMH 378 verse1, Cherokee, verse 2, Creek, verse 3

+PRAYER FOR FORGIVENESS

-Worship Reource: Sermon Starter UNITED METHODIST SUNDAY PLEASE GIVE GENEROUSLY What can we learn from the lives of the first Christians as we seek to follow "The Way" today?
+Worship Reource: Sermon Starter What can we learn from the lives of the first Christians as we seek to follow "The Way" today?
 The first Christians preached, taught and shared, and invited others to "The Way" of repentance, healing, forgiveness and love.
 How do people who are not Native American reconcile the harm done to the First Americans, while honoring the Native American ministries of The United Methodist Church?

 This sermon starter offers direction to weave a message of repentance and celebration.

-UNITED METHODIST SPECIAL SUNDAY REARES GILLY THE WAY Worship Resource: Offering Talk Adapt this script to share encouraging stories of how Native American Ministries Sunday offerings have strengthened congregations and equipped leaders.
+Worship Resource: Offering Talk Adapt this script to share encouraging stories of how Native American Ministries Sunday offerings have strengthened congregations and equipped leaders.
 If possible, invite someone from the Native American community to share a testimony.